Online course with on-demand video and live Zoom meetings: Introduction to regression models with spatial correlation using R-INLA

 - A video showing how to add temporal or spatial correlation to a linear regression model in a frequentist setting.

-- A video revising simple linear mixed-effects models.
+- A video revising linear mixed-effects models and an exercise in a frequentist setting.

-Part II: INLA and the application of linear (mixed-effects) models in INLA
+Part II: INLA and the application of linear (mixed-effects) models and GLM in INLA

-- A video presentation with an introduction to Bayesian statistics and the role of priors.
+- Two video presentations in which we explain the basics of Bayesian statistics and the role of informative and diffuse priors.

 - A video presentation explaining the basic principles of INLA.

-- One exercise showing how to execute a linear regression model in INLA.
+- Exercise showing how to execute a linear regression model in R-INLA.

-- One exercise showing how to execute a linear mixed-effects model in INLA.
+- Exercise showing how to execute a linear mixed-effects model in R-INLA.

-- Exercise showing how to execute a Bernoulli GLM in INLA.
+- Exercise showing how to execute a Poisson GLM in R-INLA.

-Module 7: Applications of GLM and GLMMs with spatial correlation in INLA.
+Module 4: Models with spatial correlation in INLA.

-- Exercise showing how to execute a Poisson and negative binomial GLM/GLMM with spatial correlation in INLA.
+- One exercise showing how to execute a linear regression model with spatial correlation in R-INLA.

-- Exercise showing how to execute a Bernoulli GLM/GLMM in INLA with spatial correlation.
+- One exercise showing how to execute a Poisson GLM with spatial correlation in R-INLA.

-- Exercise showing how to apply a beta GLM with spatial correlation in R-INLA.
+- One exercise showing how to execute a negative binomial GLM with spatial correlation in R-INLA.

 - Theory presentation of the barrier model.

-- Exercise showing how to deal with spatial correlation around an island for a coral reef data set.
+- Exercise showing how to deal with spatial correlation around an island for a coral reef data set using a beta GLM.

 - Video file with theory presentation on the analysis of areal data.

-- Exercise showing how to execute a GLM with spatial correlation using areal data in INLA.
+- Exercise showing how to execute a Poisson (and negative binomial) GLM with spatial correlation using areal data in R-INLA.

 Pre-required knowledge: Good knowledge of R, data exploration, linear regression and GLM (Poisson, negative binomial, Bernoulli).
 Working knowledge of mixed-effects models.
 Short revisions are provided.
 This is a non-technical course.

 Cancellation policy: What if you are not able to participate?
-Once participants are given access to course exercises with R solution codes, pdf files of certain book chapters, pdf files of powerpoint files and video solution files, all course fees are non-refundable and non-transferable to another participant.
+Once participants are given access to course exercises with R solution codes, pdf files of certain book chapters, pdf files of PowerPoint or Prezi presentations and video solution files, all course fees are non-refundable and non-transferable to another participant.

 Copyright: Sharing the access details of the course website or the pdf files of our course material is prohibited.
 Video files cannot be downloaded, but they can be watched in the same way as on Netflix.